 Our staff team have undertaken training to help them understand their equality duties/and or the differing needs of protected groups within our school community.
 We have mechanisms in place to identify areas for development.

 All staff receive annual training on safeguarding and the prevent duty.

-The DSL and Deputy DSL receive update training every 2 years.
-The DSL/Deputy DSL attend regular safeguarding network meetings to ensure the school is fully informed and fully compliant.
+DSL and deputy receives update training every 2 years.
+DSL/deputy attend regular safeguarding network meetings to ensure the school is fully informed and fully compliant.